Girls of Many Lands

-Girls of Many Lands is a series of books from the American Girl collection introduced in 2002.
+Girls of Many Lands is a series of books and dolls from the American Girl collection introduced in 2002.
 Each story is about a 12-year-old girl living in a different time period in different parts of the world.
 The books, written by award-winning authors, originally came with a matching doll intended for display.
 The series was discontinued in 2005 and the dolls have become a popular collectible item.

 Dolls

 The dolls were first released in 2002, and retired in 2005.
 They cost between $48 and $54.

 Books

 Isabel (Taking Wing) England, 1592

-Isabel Campion, living in London, England in 1592, struggles with fitting her father's image of a "proper" girl, her adventurous and free-spirited ways often cause her problems in Tudor society.
+Isabel Campion, living in London, England in 1592, struggles with fitting her father's image of a "proper" girl, and her adventurous and free-spirited ways often cause her problems in Tudor society.
 After making friends with a servant and having the audacity to watch a play at the theater, her father sends Isabel away to stay with her aunt de Vere in an attempt to have her learned in proper etiquette.
 Along the way she ends up in a situation with robbers, is rescued and then has to disguise herself as a boy to join a group of theatrical performers.

 Isabel finally reaches Aunt de Vere's estate and quickly develops an admiration for her.
 Isabel is then taught interesting subjects and helps with her Aunt's clinic.
 When word reaches that her baby sister, Hope, is ill and it might be the plague, Isabel goes home just in time.
 Her Aunt and old nurse have given up, but Isabel nurses Hope through the night and identifies that she does not have the plague.
 Isabel is welcomed home by her father where he tells her that he's sending her back because she has changed and he wants her to continue it.

 The book was written by Annie Dalton and illustrated by Mark Elliott.